TAYYAB-IT/TAYYAB-IT/README.md

 - 📫 How to reach me **tayyabaman80@gmail.com**

-- 📄 Know about my experiences [http://tayyab-it.me](http://tayyab-it.me)
+- 📄 Know about my experiences [Click Here](https://tayyab-me.netlify.app)

 - ⚡ Problem Solving **I Think No More Fun For me But in Programming**